Articulat3D: Reconstructing Articulated Digital Twins From Monocular Videos with Geometric and Motion Constraints: Implementation and Training Details

 \subsection{Motion Prior Grouping via K-means Clustering}

-To provide a robust initialization for the motion coefficients $\mathbf{w}_i$ in Sec.~\ref{sec:geo_motion_refine}, we propose a Time-Prior Segment Clustering strategy.
-Unlike standard spatial K-means, which ignores the temporal evolutionary structure of articulated motion, our approach exploits the observation that different object parts often move in distinct, non-overlapping time windows during a casual capture.
+To provide a robust initialization for the motion coefficients $\mathbf{w}_i$ in Sec.~\ref{sec:geo_motion_refine}, we propose a spatio-temporal trajectory clustering strategy.
+Unlike standard spatial K-means, which ignores the temporal evolutionary structure of articulated motion, our approach exploits both the temporal motion directions and the canonical spatial layout of 3D trajectories.
+Importantly, this initialization does not assume that different articulated parts must move in disjoint temporal windows.

-\textbf{Kinematic Priors.} Our grouping algorithm is guided by three fundamental temporal priors derived from common articulated interactions: \begin{itemize} \item \textbf{Mutual Exclusivity:} In most casual interactions, only one dynamic part undergoes significant motion at any given timestamp. \item \textbf{Motion Horizon:} The primary articulation sequence is assumed to occur within a specific temporal window. \item \textbf{Sequential Activation:} If an object possesses $K-1$ dynamic parts, their respective motions are partitioned into $K-1$ roughly equal temporal segments. \end{itemize}
+\textbf{Kinematic Priors.} Our grouping algorithm is guided by three priors derived from common articulated interactions: \begin{itemize} \item \textbf{Motion Direction Consistency:} Gaussians belonging to the same rigid part tend to exhibit similar velocity-direction patterns over time. \item \textbf{Spatial Coherence:} Gaussians from the same physical part are expected to be spatially coherent in the canonical frame. \item \textbf{Static-Dynamic Separation:} Nearly static Gaussians, if identified by the tracking prior, are assigned to the static base, while the remaining dynamic Gaussians are clustered into movable part candidates. \end{itemize}

 \textbf{Weighted Motion Energy Calculation.} Given a set of 3D trajectories $\mathcal{X} = \{\mathbf{x}_{i,t}\}$ with associated visibility $\mathbf{v}_{i,t}$ and confidence scores $\mathbf{c}_{i,t}$, we first perform linear interpolation to handle occlusions.
 We then define the weighted speed $\tilde{s}_{i,t}$ for each Gaussian $i$ at interval $t$ as: